 Make two lists

 With a better idea of who can attend, it’s time to get organized.
-Courtney Guthrie of Atlanta-based Peachy Keen Planners advised that hosts keep two lists.
+Courtney Guthrie, also of Peachy Keen Planners, suggests that hosts keep two lists.
 List A includes the core people who you prioritize having at your event.
 List B consists of second choices in case anyone from List A can’t make it.
 Both lists should overlap socially.
 Everyone doesn’t need to know each other, but baseline familiarity will help interactions feel organic.
-Got guest overload?
-Keep a running list on hand.
-“If I didn’t invite someone to this dinner party,” Troia said, “I may invite them to the next one.”

 Plan on plus-ones

 It’s polite to offer each person the option to bring a guest, even if they’re not married or in a relationship.
 Keep this math in mind when developing List A. Ask invitees to confirm whether or not they will bring someone and choose replacements from List B as needed.
 Don’t forget that List B guests might have plus-ones, as well.
 Things could get cozy fast, so keep track.
-Guthrie recommended making extra food in case of an unexpected attendee.
-No Southern dinner party guest shall go hungry.
+Guthrie also recommends making extra food in the inevitable case of an unexpected attendee.
+No Southern dinner party guest shall ever go hungry.

 Review your menu

 Consider the food options before you lock in your guest list.
-A traditional Filipino hog roast is probably not a great fit if your anchor guest is vegan.
+For example, it's probably not a good idea to throw a New Orleans-themed party complete with seafood, pork and chicken dishes if the majority of your guests are vegan.
 But don’t stress yourself.
 Once you send invitations, invitees with allergies or dietary restrictions should alert you of their needs.
-Preval advised that hosts prepare a few vegan or gluten-free items.
+Still, it's probably a safe bet to go ahead and prepare a few vegan, vegetarian or gluten-free dishes.Prioritize balance

 Think of your guests as pieces of a larger puzzle.
-Even in an intimate setting with short guest lists, Preval said that place cards at the table can be helpful.
-Directions on where to sit can be a relief to newcomers, while splitting up old friends or couples to keep the whole table engaged.
+Even in a more intimate setting with a smaller group, place cards at the table can be helpful.
+Directions on where to sit can be a relief to newcomers, and splitting up old friends or couples will keep the whole table engaged.